Old University of Leuven: Library

 From the founding of the university in 1425 up until 1636, there was no official library of the university.
 Very likely the students had access to manuscripts and printed books preserved in the homes of their professors or colleges.

-In 1636, however, a university library was founded in the Cloth hall, previously the seat of the cloth weavers’ guild, and was enlarged in 1725 in a baroque style.
+In 1636, however, a university library was founded in the Cloth hall, previously the seat of the cloth weavers' guild, and was enlarged in 1725 in a baroque style.

-This library, with its various additions, was transferred in 1797 by M. De la Serna Santander to the École centrale official continuation of the old university.
+This library, with its various additions, was transferred in 1797 by Charles Antoine de La Serna Santander to the Central School, the official continuation of the old university.
 Wauthier, head of office of the department of Dyle and the ex-Jesuit De la Serna Santander, librarian of the Central School of Brussels, were responsible for the application of this measure.
 On October 26, 1797, they went with Michel-Marcel Robyns, receiver of national domains, to the municipal administration of Louvain, to notify it, while its most precious works and manuscripts were deposited in Paris among the national treasures of the National Library.

-It is also very likely that on the occasion of the troubles of the wars of this time, many precious works and documents surreptitiously followed an unofficial route, sometimes with the high aim of saving them from disaster, sometimes with the sordid goal to profit from it.
+It is also very likely that on the occasion of the troubles of the wars of this time, many precious works and documents surreptitiously followed an unofficial route, sometimes with the high aim of saving them from disaster, sometimes with the sordid goal of profiting from it.

-In 1797, much of what remained of this library was sent to the École centrale de Bruxelles, established as the official replacement of the abolished university, although its most precious books and manuscripts were deposited in Paris at the Bibliothèque nationale de France.
+In 1797, much of what remained of this library was sent to the Central School of Brussels, established as the official replacement of the abolished university, although its most precious books and manuscripts were deposited in Paris at the National Library of France.
 The library of the Central School of Brussels came to number about 80,000 volumes, which later became part of the Library of Brussels, and then the Royal Library of Belgium.